Eschatologue/CM_wiki/docs/class/monk/sun-soul.md

 ### Level 3: Radiant Sun Bolt

 Whenever you make an [Unarmed Strike (Damage)](../../gameplay/phb/action.md#damage), you can make a ranged attack roll as you shoot a bolt of radiant energy from your fists, instead of the normal strike.
-When you do, the strike deals :dmg-radiant: Radiant damage instead of the normal damage type, and the attack has a normal range of 30 feet and a long range of 60 feet.
+When you do, the strike deals :dmg-radi: Radiant damage instead of the normal damage type, and the attack has a normal range of 30 feet and a long range of 60 feet.
 Being within 5 feet of an enemy does not impose Disadvantage on this attack.

 ### Level 6: Blinding Light